I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-seclookupaccountsid.md

 <p><b>SecLookupAccountSid</b> is exported by the ksecdd driver, which implements this function by using user-mode helper services.
 Accordingly, the use of this function within file systems must obey the usual rules for communication with user-mode services. <b>SecLookupAccountSid</b> cannot be used during paging file I/O. </p>

-<p><b>SecLookupAccountSid</b> attempts to find a name for the specified SID by first checking a list of well-known SIDs.
-If the supplied SID does not correspond to a well-known SID, the function checks built-in and administratively defined local accounts.
-Next, the function checks the primary domain.
-Security identifiers not recognized by the primary domain are checked against the trusted domains that correspond to their SID prefixes.</p>

-<p>If the function cannot find an account name for the SID, <b>SecLookupAccountSid</b> fails.
-This can occur if a network time-out prevents the function from finding the name.
-It also occurs for SIDs that have no corresponding account name, such as a logon SID that identifies a logon session.</p>

-<p>In addition to looking up SIDs for local accounts, local domain accounts, and explicitly trusted domain accounts, <b>SecLookupAccountSid</b> can look up SIDs for any account in any domain in the forest, including SIDs that appear only in the SIDhistory field of an account in the forest.
-The SIDhistory field stores former SIDs of an account that has been moved from another domain.
-To look up a SID, <b>SecLookupAccountSid</b> queries the global catalog of the forest. </p>

-<p><b>SecLookupAccountSid</b> is equivalent to the Win32 <b>LookupAccountSid</b> function. </p>

-<p><b>SecLookupAccountSid</b> is exported by the ksecdd driver, which implements this function by using user-mode helper services.
-Accordingly, the use of this function within file systems must obey the usual rules for communication with user-mode services. <b>SecLookupAccountSid</b> cannot be used during paging file I/O. </p>

 ## -requirements
 <table>
 <tr>